freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-hardware-data.rst

 HTTP request to the IP the hardware board is listening.

-Your plugin will receive this generic command in the ``onCommand()`` method of your plugin and here you'd parse the command parameters with
+Your plugin will receive this generic command in the ``onCommand()`` method of your plugin and here you would parse the command parameters with

 .. code:: java